 paggett is based in Los Angeles and her work has been presented at LACE, Los Angeles; Whitney Museum of American Art, New York; Doris McCarthy Gallery, Toronto; and The Studio Museum in Harlem, New York.
 She is faculty in University of California Riverside's Department of Dance, and artistic director of WXPT dance company and the School for the Movement of the Technicolor People.

 paggett is the School for the Contemporary Arts' 2018 Audain Visual Artist in Residence, which is co-presented by SFU Galleries.
-Her project is supported by Western Front and UBC Okanagan's Department of Creative Studies 2018 Summer Indigenous Art Intensive.
+Her project is supported by Canada Council for the Arts, Western Front and UBC Okanagan's Department of Creative Studies 2018 Summer Indigenous Art Intensive.

 Curated by Amy Kazymerchyk.